edenbdv/Facebook_clone-Server/README.md

 - Easy-to-use routes for handling API requests.
 - **Bloom Filter:** An additional server that prevents users from creating posts containing forbidden URLs, enhancing security by blocking access to restricted or harmful content.
 This functionality is applicable only when using the Bloom Filter server.
 By default, there is a blacklist containing three URLs: `['http://example.com', 'https://warning.com', 'http://danger.il']`.
 If a user attempts to post any of these URLs, the post will not be published.

 ## Dependencies:

-- **Node.js**: JavaScript runtime environment for executing server-side code.
+- Node.js
-- **Express.js**: Minimalist web framework for Node.js used for building APIs.
+- Express.js
-- **MongoDB**: NoSQL database for storing user data and other application-related information.
+- MongoDB
-- **Mongoose**: Elegant MongoDB object modeling for Node.js.
+- Mongoose
-- **Body-parser**: Middleware for parsing incoming request bodies.
+- Body-parser
-- **jsonwebtoken**: JSON Web Token implementation for securing API endpoints.
+- jsonwebtoken

 ## Installation: